 Phoenix Va Healthcare System Substance Use Disorder Treatment Program is an addiction treatment center located at 650 East Indian School Road, Building 31 in the 85012 zip code in Phoenix, AZ.

 It is operated by the U. S. Department of Veterans Affairs.
-Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides relapse prevention from naltrexone, naltrexone administration and suboxone prescription.
-Some of the treatment approaches used by Phoenix Va Healthcare System Substance Use Disorder Treatment Program include dialectical behavior therapy, CBT and motivational interviewing.
-Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides 30 day inpatient heroin rehab programs, outpatient methadone/buprenorphine/naltrexone treatment and outpatient heroin rehab.
-It also provides inpatient treatment for heroin addiction and mental health diagnosis and residential treatment for heroin abuse.
+Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides relapse prevention from naltrexone, suboxone prescription and buprenorphine maintenance.
+Some of the treatment approaches used by Phoenix Va Healthcare System Substance Use Disorder Treatment Program include counseling for substance abuse, motivational interviewing and CBT.
+Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides outpatient heroin rehabilitation, 90 day and 1 year inpatient heroin rehab and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides residential treatment for heroin use and inpatient treatment for heroin addiction and mental health diagnosis.

 Call (855) 489-3619 for 24/7 with treatment.